 Soon after the newspaper is in place I like to begin layering the growing medium so that the newspaper stays in place.
 It isn’t absolutely necessary to layer in this order, but it can’t hurt.

-I put down about 1-2″ of each of the following materials: compost, peat moss, brown vegetation (straw or chopped brown leaves), and grass clippings.
+I put down about 1 to 2 two inches of each of the following materials: compost, peat moss, brown vegetation (straw or chopped brown leaves), and grass clippings.
 Keep layering these materials until you have 6-8 inches of organic material.

 The layers will settle as it rains or as you water your garden, so don’t worry too much if it exceeds the height of your border a little.
 You may also feel free to add wood ash, barn litter, or sand in small amounts if you have it handy.